Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 The action plan is a result of deliberations of Western’s CRC Equity, Diversity and Inclusion (EDI) Plan Committee.
 Deliberations have been informed and updated accordingly by:

-- The University of Western Ontario Faculty Association (UWOFA) Collective Agreement (2018-2022) (PDF), in particular Articles relating to recruitment, appointments, and employment equity,
+- The University of Western Ontario Faculty Association (UWOFA) Collective Agreements, in particular Articles relating to recruitment, appointments, and employment equity, 2018-2022

-- Western’s Annual Reports on Recruitment and Retention, 2019 (PDF)
+- Western’s Annual Reports on Recruitment and Retention, 2021

-- Western’s Annual Reports on Promotion and Tenure, 2019 (PDF)
+- Western’s Annual Reports on Promotion and Tenure, 2021

 - Western’s Annual Workforce Analysis Summary Reports prepared by the Equity & Human Rights Services Office

-- Western’s Career Trajectory Analysis Report 2017 (PDF) in which pay equity was examined
+- Western’s Career Trajectory Analysis Report 2017, in which pay equity was examined.

 It is important to acknowledge that the Diversity & Inclusion Plan (referred to in (b) above) and the most recent language pertaining to employment equity in the UWOFA collective agreements for 2010-2014 and 2014-2018 (referred to in (c) above) reflect prior institutional response to barriers identified in the ESR (referred to in (a) above).
 The reports referred to in items (d) through (g) represent institutional monitoring (environmental scans) of the outcomes of these provisions which continues as a key objective of the plan.

-Western’s CRC EDI Plan Committee discussed barriers that had been identified in the ESR review and examined the degree to which there was evidence suggesting that further action may be needed Accordingly, we have developed our CRC EDI Action Plan as described below which includes the objectives and actions to ensure equitable supports for new CRCs, ensure mentoring is available for Tier 2 CRCs, implementing EDI awareness and practice as core leadership competencies and ensuring equity training for faculty.
+Western’s CRC EDI Plan Committee discussed barriers that had been identified in the ESR review and examined the degree to which there was evidence suggesting that further action may be needed.
+Accordingly, we have developed our CRC EDI Action Plan as described below which includes the objectives and actions to ensure equitable supports for new CRCs, ensure mentoring is available for Tier 2 CRCs, implement EDI awareness and practice as core leadership competencies and ensure equity training for faculty.

 Our EDI plan is drafted with an intent to enable regular updates as new information becomes available and with reflection annually on the outcomes vis-à-vis targets and gaps.